 Local-scale GIS Modeling of Eurasian Watermilfoil

-Prince Czarnecki, J. M., Shaw, D. R., Madsen, J. D., Harvill, J. L., Ervin, G. N., Samson, S., & Martin, J. (2009).
+Prince Czarnecki, J. M., Shaw, D. R., Madsen, J. D., Harvill, J. L., Ervin, G. N., Samson, S., & Martin, James L. (2009).
 Local-scale GIS Modeling of Eurasian Watermilfoil.
 Proceedings Southern Weed Science Society /Weed Science Society of America Abstracts.
 Orlando, FL.

 A spatial analysis using generalized linear mixed models was conducted to estimate the predictive probability for the presence of Eurasian watermilfoil (Myriophyllum spicatum L.) in Pend Oreille Lake and outflowing river (Idaho).
 Predictor variables included water depth, fetch length, and distance from nearest M. spicatum population.
 Water depth was interpolated from NOAA sounding data using simple kriging with ArcGIS Geostatistical Analyst.
 Fetch length was determined using methods outlined in the Shoreline Protection Manual.
 These methods were automated using python scripts obtained from USGS.
 Input wind speed and direction data were taken from a U.S. Navy buoy on Pend Oreille Lake.
 Distance from nearest population was a 0/1 variable which identified if the point was within a reasonable distance to expect asexual spread from the nearest population.
 Presence/absence data were obtained by field surveys conducted in summer 2007.
 Data were interpolated and re-sampled to a 250-meter point grid for analysis in SAS.
 Re-sampling and grid generation were done with Hawths tools in ArcGIS.
 Only points where water depth was less than 20 m were considered for model use, representing 2 times the maximum preferred depth of growth for M. spicatum reported in literature.